par-tec/esco-playground/README.md

 ## Installation

-To install the package, you can use pip:
+To install the development version of the package, you can use pip:

 ```bash
 pip install git+https://github.com/par-tec/esco-playground
 ```

-Optional dependencies are:
+Optional dependencies can be installed via:

 ```bash
 pip install esco[langchain]